sarkershantonu/Automation-Getting-Started/WiniumJunit/README.md

 # Step by Step
 1. Download this project
-2. Download Winium Server
+2. Download Winium Desktop APP
+3. Create a folder in & put this desktop app
-3. Run the server
+3. Run the server (or you can use my script)
 4. Run the test

 # Todo
 Running from a linux host to remote window PC/VM :)